 In February (12th –16th) we had the privilege to welcome 15 SMARTI ETN researchers and 30+ transport professionals on our first training event hosted by NTEC and University of Nottingham.
 This training was an excellent opportunity for them to get to know each other and the programme, and get the overall idea how the next 3 years will impact their lives and careers.

 During the “Introductory week on Transport Infrastructures”, SMARTI fellows took part in an intensive training in both technical and complementary skills.
 They were introduced to railways and pavement design, construction, maintenance and operation, materials, risk and reliability, sustainability and climate change.
 In order to help them how to communicate their work, set of sessions was dedicated to presentation skills and research management, writing and publishing scientific papers and outreach activities.
-(Full list of sessions can be found at the following link).

 Representatives from companies and universities were present during the first two days of the week.
 The Supervisory Board Meeting took place for beneficiaries and partners to review the past period and decide about next steps.